Ian-j-cooke/Audit-Programs/As400 Audit Program.md

 Test 1

-Question if any of the tools in the ìnotes to auditorî are in use.
+Question if any of the tools in the ‚Äúnotes to auditor‚Äù are in use.
 See if exit points are defined for these

 WRKREGINF *ALL *PRINT
 Copy spoof file to an output file.